USNS Comfort offloads remaining patients before returning to homeport Norfolk

-NEW YORK (AP/NBC/WAVY) — The USNS Comfort is discharging its remaining patients as of Sunday afternoon and will soon be departing to its homeport in Norfolk, Virginia.
+NEW YORK (AP/NBC/WAVY) — The USNS Comfort discharged its remaining patients Sunday afternoon and will soon be departing to its homeport in Norfolk, Virginia.

 The ship has been docked in New York at Pier 90 since March 30 and has been treating patients in an effort to support the local hospitals during the coronavirus pandemic.